Historical Markers in Shelby County, Ohio

 Shelby County Timeline

-This timeline provides a concise overview of the key events in the history of Shelby County, Ohio.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Shelby County, Ohio.

 - 1819 - Shelby County established by the Ohio legislature